hashcat/hashcat/.github/ISSUE_TEMPLATE/feature_request_-_add_new_algorithm.md

 ---
-name: Feature Request: Add new algorithm
+name: Feature Request - Add new algorithm
 about: Add support for new hash-mode (-m)
 title: ''
 labels: new algorithm